jonathan-poole/qs-admin-guide/docs/asset_management/streams/remove_unused_streams.md

 ## Goal
 {:.no_toc}

-Sometimes we move applications from one stream to another and, we do not notice that the stream is now empty.
-Or we create a stream waiting for applications get published to it and, they do not get published.
-It is always a good practice to delete unused Streams.
+There are several reasons why empty streams may be present in a Qlik environment.
+Sometimes, applications are moved from one stream to another and the admin doesn't notice that the former stream is now empty.
+Other times, streams are created in anticipation of new applications being published to them, yet none ever actually get published.
+It is always a good practice to periodically check on the validity of the streams and to remove those that are deemed unnecessary.

 ## Table of Contents
 {:.no_toc}